Behavioral Chain: A CBT Tool

 Situations Don't Cause Thoughts

-In the example above it is clear that the situation lead to the thought, but it did not cause the thought.
-Although it would be tempting to say that situations cause thoughts, it is actually your choice what you want to think about a situation.
+In the example above it is clear that the situation led to the thought, but it did not cause the thought.
+Although it would be tempting to say that situations cause thoughts, people can have a choice of want to think about situations.
+This is why some people have pleasant thoughts about certain kinds of music and others have negative thoughts when listening to the same type of music.
+All people have unique thought reactions.
+All people can also work to change those reactions and habits of thought.

 Catching, challenging and changing your negative or irrational thoughts is one of the best ways to prevent the negative thoughts that lead to negative feelings and unhealthy behaviors.